Finding Work Teaching English in Italy

 For more information on working in Italy, including the different kinds of contracts, read Emma Bird's article on working in Italy.

-Editor's note: Please note that EU restrictions over the past few years, including the Schengen Agreement, make acquiring working papers more difficult than a few years ago for non-EU residents.
+Editor's note: Please note that EU restrictions over the past few years, including the Schengen Agreement, make acquiring working papers more difficult, though not impossible, than a few years ago for non-EU residents.

 Job Search Resources